 When you care about the environment, you feel as if you are never doing enough to protect it.
 I am extremely proud of Suffield’s effort to weave environmental initiatives into our everyday life on campus.
-It is an important aspect of our Leadership Program to recognize our role in sustainable development at both a personal and community level. -Headmaster Charlie Cahn
+It is an important aspect of our Leadership Program to recognize our role in sustainable development at both a personal and community level.

-A Yeti for Everyone
+A YETI for Everyone

 Zeno Dancanet is a sophomore from New York City who is providing his own inspired services in response to receiving his YETI.
 Working in the school’s technology classroom and with a full spectrum laser cutter, Zeno is adding personalized engraving to anyone wanting to add their own unique signature to their YETI.
 “I knew we had the machine and thought this would be a cool way of introducing it to the community,” he commented.
 “So, I created a spreadsheet and began taking orders.
 This process has taught me a lot about management and organization.
 Everybody loves their YETI and we are all in agreement that sustainability is an important aspect of leadership.”